kim3-sudo/kenyon-hackathon/hackathon.guide.md

 Choose your workshop leaders carefully.
 Ideally the leaders have run the same workshop before so they are well rehearsed.
 They should also be as diverse as the attendees you would like to see present at the event (gender, race, age, etc.).
 Read the [Hopper Conference Diversity Guide](http://conference.hopper.org.nz/#speakers)’s tips on selecting speakers.

 Run the workshops in a second room if at all possible.
 45-90 minute workshops are a good length.
 If you have more than one workshop, leave 15-30 minutes free between workshops to allow for the first leader to close up and the second leader to set up.

-At Open Data Day DC, we have run six workshops over two days on an introduction to open data and APIs, an introduction to collaboration using github, open mapping, an introduction to Python, and community engagement.

 ## Venue & date